-Specifically for income tax, Nissan has a process in place at local, regional and global level to recognize uncertain tax positions as required by the International Financial Reporting Interpretations Committee (IFRIC).
+Specifically for income tax, Nissan has a process in place at local, regional and global level to recognize uncertain tax positions as required by the Interpretation no. 23 of the International Financial Reporting Interpretations Committee (IFRIC 23).
 Nissan adopted IFRIC 23 from the beginning of fiscal 2019.

-Regarding transfer pricing topics, the tax function has internal procedures and controls in place to identify transfer pricing risks, assess and mitigate such risks, and to monitor and escalate and report material risks to all stakeholders.
-Profitability by product basis and by company basis is monitored regularly to identify the tax risks in terms of transfer pricing.
-When potential tax risks are identified, they are reported to the finance executive in charge.
+Regarding transfer pricing topics, Nissan's Tax Department has internal procedures and controls in place to identify transfer pricing risks, assess, monitor and mitigate such risks, and report material risks to all stakeholders.
+Profitability by product basis and by company basis is monitored regularly to identify potential risks.
+Once identified, the risks are reported to Nissan's finance leadership team.
 The executive-level position within the organization accountable for compliance with the tax strategy is the Global Head of Tax, reporting to the CFO.

-Compliance with the tax governance and control framework is evaluated regularly by the global tax team, the compliance departments and internal audit checks.
-Global policies on tax governance and control are published on Nissan's internal website.
-Compliance departments (at regional, local and global level) check with tax departments as the policy owner how the policies are enforced and are in line with the business (through regular updates of the policies).
+Compliance with the tax governance and control framework is evaluated regularly by the following departments, at regional, local and global level: Tax, Compliance, and Internal Audit.
+Global policies on tax governance and control are published on Nissan's internal website and available to all employees globally.
+Compliance Department checks with the Tax Department regularly to assess how the policies are enforced and whether they reflect the latest business operations in Nissan.

 Nissan has a hotline which is called SpeakUp where employees have a way to report unethical or illegal activities they have witnessed or that they suspect.
-It is publicly filed within Japan according to required laws and regulations.
-Nissan reports IFRS consolidated financial statement information to Renault.
+SpeakUp is a means to bring tax-related incidences to the attention of management.